Y-Arvin/Splunk/README.md

 - Establishing cross-platform file sharing through virtual machine configurations
 - Deployment of Splunk Enterprise on Ubuntu and Splunk Universal Forwarder on Windows 10
-- Understanding data collection, indexing, and perform data query with real-time data in Splunk
+- Understanding data collection, indexing, and performing data query with real-time data in Splunk
 - Utilizing Splunk for security information and event management
 - Perform controlled brute force attacks against authentication mechanisms.
 - Use of automation to automate RDP brute force login attempts